AbstractMenus/Docs/start/how_to.rst

 Each menu is a file with ``.conf`` extension.
 All menu files must be located in the ``plugins/AbstractMenus/menus`` folder.
 When you run plugin first time, this folder will be created automatically.
 This folder will also contain the simple menu in ``menu.conf`` file.

-.. note:: You can create additional folders in the ``plugins/AbstractMenus/menus`` folder and put menu files in them.
+.. note:: You can create additional folders in the ``plugins/AbstractMenus/menus`` folder and put menu files inside.
 No matter how many folders are nested, the plugin will find and load all menus from them.
 This will allow you to sort related menus.

-To create your first menu, create a file with any name but ``.conf`` extension.
+To create your first menu, create a file with any name and ``.conf`` extension.
 Note that file name is an unique name of your menu.
 In our case this is ``menu.conf``, so menu name is just ``menu``.
-To create a menu header, you need to specify only two parameters - ``title`` and ``size``.
+To create a menu header, you need to set only 2 parameters - ``title`` and ``size``.

 ::

 	title: "My first menu"
 	size: 6

-These two parameters mean the following:
+These 2 parameters mean the following:

 :title: Menu title.
 :size: The number of inventory rows.
-The horizontal size cannot be changed without mods, so it's ignored.
+The horizontal size cannot be changed without mods yet, so it's ignored.

 This is the base header of any menu.
-If you reload the plugin using the ``/am reload`` command, you will see message like that:
+If you reload the plugin using the ``/am reload`` command, you will see message like this:

 ::

 	[AbstractMenus] Loaded 1 menus

-Now menu cannot be opened without a special administrator command.
+But now menu cannot be opened without a special admin command.
 To allow players to open the menu, you need to add an activator for this menu.

 Add an activator
 ----------------

 An activator is an event that must happen to open menu.
-To add an activator, you need specify the ``activators`` block in the menu root.
+To add an activator, you need to set the ``activators`` block in the menu root.

 ::